Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 * **JS_VERSION** Should be changed each time a new version is rolled out as this will cause existing js and css caches on the user's computers to be refreshed.

 Executing Scripts
 ==============================

-To run any script requires the environment variable FLASK_APP which should point to cli_commands.py in the application.
-Other envirnment variables that may be required include custom config (FLASK_CONFIG)  and the database password (DATABASE_PASS) e.g
+To run any script requires the environment variable FLASK_APP to point to the module *cli_commands.py*.
+Other environment variables that may be required include FLASK_CONFIG, which points to a custom config and DATABASE_PASS, which holds the database password.

 .. code-block:: guess